CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Readout Demonstration

 \section{Readout Demonstration}

-We use five RFSoCs connected to Mod-Cam as shown in Fig. \ref{fig:rfsoc-modcam} with the software packages described in Section \ref{sec:software} to read out the 280 GHz instrument module inside the Mod-Cam receiver.
-Inside the receiver, the detector arrays are located at the 100 mK focal plane as shown in Fig. \ref{fig:cold_readout} alongside the cold readout chain.
-Flexible stripline RF circuits (Keller et al., manuscript in submission) connect the 300 K readout feedthroughs to the 4 K stage.
-Coaxial cables then connect the 4 K stage to the 1 K stage, and subsequently from the 1 K stage to the detector arrays.
-The exact distribution and amount of RF attenuation for each network are still being finalized to achieve optimal RF performance but are typically 20–30 dB in total, with the majority applied using cryogenic attenuators at the 4 K, 1 K, and 100 mK stages on the input chain.
+We use five RFSoCs connected to the Prime-Cam receiver as shown in the right panel of Fig. \ref{fig:readout_diagram} with the software packages described in Section \ref{sec:software} to read out the 280 GHz instrument module.
+Inside the receiver, the detector arrays are located at the 100 mK focal plane as shown in the left panel of Fig. \ref{fig:readout_diagram}.
+Flexible stripline RF circuits \cite{Keller2026} connect the 300 K readout feedthroughs to the 4 K stage.
+Coaxial cables then connect the 4 K stage to the 1 K stage and subsequently from the 1 K stage to the detector arrays.
+The exact distribution and amount of RF attenuation for each network is still being finalized to achieve optimal RF performance but is typically 20–30 dB in total, with the majority applied using cryogenic attenuators at the 4 K, 1 K, and 100 mK stages on the input chain.
 On the output chain, cryogenic RF amplification is provided by low-noise amplifiers (LNAs) developed at ASU and located at the 4 K stage.
-The LNAs are powered through individual DC chains in the receiver with bias current supplied by a custom room-temperature biasing system produced by ASU and shown in the right panel of Fig. \ref{fig:rfsoc-modcam}.
+The LNAs are powered through individual DC chains in the receiver with the bias current supplied by a custom room-temperature biasing system produced by ASU and shown in the right panel of Fig. \ref{fig:readout_diagram}.